dotnet/arcade/Documentation/NetCore3ReleasePipelinesMoveStatus.md

 | CLI-Migrate                | licavalc         | Not-Moved |   3   |                    |
 | CLICommandLineParser       | licavalc         | Not-Moved |   3   |                    |

 *If a given batch is completed before its planned ETA, we'll move on to the next right away.
-At the same time, if the move takes more than what was estimated we'll move the rest of the batches forward
+Also, if the move takes more than what was estimated we'll move the rest of the batches forward

 ## Special repositories

-Repositories which don't use Arcade SDK, are still building on devdiv or execute other actions different from signing and publishing packages and symbols.
+Repositories which don't use Arcade SDK, are still building on devdiv or execute other actions different from signing and publishing packages and symbols i.e. push assets to two different feeds in the same task.

 For these, we'd need to do extra work since the current implementation won't work for them.
 Issues currently tracking this work are: